Listing's law: Common misconceptions

 The axes of rotation associated with Listing's law are only in Listing's plane for movements that head toward or away from primary position.
-For all other eye movements towards or away from some non-primary position, the eye must rotate about an axis of rotation that tilts out of Listing's plane.
-Such axes lie in a specific plane associated with this non-primary position.
-This plane's normal lies halfway between the primary gaze direction and the gaze direction of this non-primary position.
-This is called 'the half angle rule'.
-(This complication is one of the most difficult aspects of Listing's law to understand, but it follows directly from the non-commutative laws of physical rotation, which specify that one rotation followed by a second rotation does not yield the same result as these same rotations performed in the inverse order.)
+For all other eye movements towards or away from some non-primary position, the eye must rotate by the half-angle rule.

 Modifications and violations

+Half-Listing's law strategy

-Listing's law is not obeyed when the eyes counter-rotate during head rotation to maintain gaze stability, either due to the Vestibulo-ocular reflex (VOR) or the optokinetic reflex.
+Listing's law is violated when the eyes counter-rotate during head rotation to maintain gaze stability, either due to the vestibulo-ocular reflex (VOR) or the optokinetic reflex.
 Here the eye simply rotates about approximately the same axis as the head (which could even be a pure torsional rotation).
 This generally results in slow movements that drive the eye torsionally out of Listing's plane.
 However, when the head translates without rotating, gaze direction remains stable but Listing's law is still maintained.
+Specifically, if the head rolls (shaking left and right), the counterroll reflex would roll the eyes in the opposite direction, violating Listing's law.

-Listing's law persists but takes on a torsional bias when the head is held at a tilted posture and the eyes counter-roll, and when the head is held steady upward or downward Listing's plane tilts slightly in the opposite direction.
+Listing's law persists if a torsional bias is added, when the head is held at a tilted posture and the eyes counter-roll, and when the head is held steady upward or downward Listing's plane tilts slightly in the opposite direction.

-When larger 'gaze saccades' are accompanied by a head movement, Listing's law cannot be maintained constantly because VOR movements occur during or toward the end of the movement sequence.
-In this case, saccades take on torsional components equal and opposite to the oncoming torsional movements such that Listing's law is transiently violated, but the eye ends up at zero torsion in the end.
+Perfect VOR would stabilize retinal image but cause violation to Listing's law, As a compromise, eye motion follows the half-Listing's law strategy, where instead of following the Listing's half-angle rule (a geometric consequence of Listing's rule), eyes react to head motion in VOR by rotating around a modified velocity plane.
+The modified velocity plane makes an angle with Listing's plane that is 1/4, instead of 1/2, of the angle between the gaze direction and the primary direction.

+Other violations

+When larger "gaze saccades" are accompanied by a head movement, Listing's law cannot be maintained constantly because the eyes move much faster than the head.
+The eye typically reaches the destination in 80 ms, but the head needs about 300 ms. In this case, the eyes start at the position following Listing's law, then arrive at the destination violating it, then as the head continues to move into position, the eyes retain their orientation, until the head reaches the destination, and the eyes end up following Listing's law again in the end.
+The temporary violation can reach up to 15 degrees of torsion relative to Listing's law.
+The data can be explained by assuming that the eyes take the fastest possible path to their final orientation, with no constraints on torsion, except that it stays less than 15 degrees.

 Listing's law does not hold during sleep.

 Listing's law holds during fixation, saccades, and smooth pursuit.
-Furthermore, Listing's law has been generalized to the binocular extension of Listing's law which holds also during vergence.
+Furthermore, Listing's law has been generalized to the binocular extension of Listing's law, which holds also during vergence.